Apple seeks to add more products to Samsung patent lawsuit

-Apple Inc has asked a federal court to add six more products to its patent infringement lawsuit against Samsung Electronics Co, including the Samsung Galaxy Note II, in the latest in move in an ongoing legal war between the two companies.
+Apple Inc (AAPL.O) has asked a federal court to add six more products to its patent infringement lawsuit against Samsung Electronics Co (005930.KS), including the Samsung Galaxy Note II, in the latest in move in an ongoing legal war between the two companies.

 The case is one of two patent infringement lawsuits pending in the U.S. District Court in San Jose by Apple against Samsung.
 An earlier lawsuit by Apple that related to different patents resulted in a $1.05 billion jury verdict against Samsung on August 24.